postgres-ai/postgres-howtos/0014_how_to_decide_if_query_too_slow.md

 ---

-# How to decide when query is too slow and needs optimization
+# How to decide when a query is too slow and needs optimization

 > I post a new PostgreSQL "howto" article every day.
 Join me in this
 > journey – [subscribe](https://twitter.com/samokhvalov/), provide feedback, share!